Slashing interest rates will boost economy in big way: Maha CM

 "Lower the interest rates, higher the investments, higher the investments, more is the employment generation and happier the nation," said Fadnavis.

-Public sector lender Dena bank today slashed its benchmark lending rate by 0.75 per cent.
-PTI MR NRB .
+Public sector lender Dena Bank today slashed its benchmark lending rate by 0.75 percent.

 Name*